particuleio/website/content/blog/aws-csi-secret-manager.en.md

 [Container Storage Interface][k8s-csi].
 The CSI specifies a way of handling volumes and data using a common API to ease the development of plugins.

-Based on the CSI spec, the [Secrets Store CSI driver][secrets-store-doc] allows to exeternalize secret handling, for example to delegate the creation, securisation and rotation of secrets to a Cloud provider by using different `Providers` that act like backends to interact with the remote secret source.
+Based on the CSI spec, the [Secrets Store CSI driver][secrets-store-doc] allows to externalize secret handling, for example to delegate the creation, securisation and rotation of secrets to a Cloud provider by using different `Providers` that act like backends to interact with the remote secret source.